keithy/DockerFile/website-staging-toolkit/README.md

 * `--volume /var/www:/var/www

-Container internal working directory structure, ensures that all files are on the same filesystem so that hard-links work (including to the stage area)
+Working directory structure, ensures that all files are on the same filesystem so that hard-links work (especially to the stage area)

 	/var/www/stage
 	/var/www/production ⟹ /var/www/html ⟹ /var/www/htmlA (or B)